ColuLocalNetwork/fuse-inventory-manager/README.md

 This commands installs everything which is required for building and testing the project.

 ## Developing
+### Install nodemon: `npm i -g nodemon`
+Firstly, you must install nodemon, as the dev environment uses it.

 ### Run locally: `npm run dev`
 This task will run the application and start listening on port `8080`.